LucasLyn/macbookpro9.x-linux/README.md

     $ ip link set wlan0 up

 If this still does not make the device show up, you might have to rely on Ethernet throughout the installation.
-In my case, I got the device to show up the first time I unloaded and reloaded the modules, but failed to get this result again in ~6 attempts afterwards.
+In my case, I got the device to show up the first time I unloaded and reloaded the modules, but failed to get this result again after ~6 attempts.
-I restorted to Ethernet throughout the installation.
+I thus restorted to Ethernet throughout the installation.

 ## Wireless

-Once booted in the new installation, install the proper driver for the wireless chip.
+Once booted into the new installation, install the proper driver for the wireless chip.
 The wireless chip should be the same between the 13-inch and 15-inch models, if it has not been [upgraded](https://www.intriguingindustries.co.uk/product/12-6-adapter/).
 The stock chips for both models should be `BCM4331`.
 You can double check with the following command: